-What hiring managers look for in a content writer resume
+What gets a content writer resume noticed

 Content marketing managers screen for three things: writing quality (demonstrated via portfolio), SEO fluency, and quantified results.
 The days of hiring writers based solely on prose quality are over - modern content writers must understand keyword research, search intent, and how their work connects to pipeline and revenue.